AliAhmed-004/30-Days-of-Python/README.md

 ## Day 6
 TUPLES!!
 Thought they were one of my worst nightmares, but its not that bad.
 Only thing confusing for me is the brackets used for lists, tuples and dictionaries.
 I always mix them up.

+## Day 7
+Fun and educational, this Python challenge on sets helps you understand the importance of unique elements and set operations.
+Great for learning practical data structure usage!